-'''

 attribute RequestTag request tag;

-'''

 This attribute uniquely identifies the request immediately following an invocation on a proxy's typed receiver.
 By default the tag is initially empty, and it is reset to empty after sending the request.
 Requests with non-empty tags are involved in group polling.
-See "poll()" on page 264 and "Group polling" on page 255.
+See "poll()" and "Group polling".

-- After each invocation, the Current request tag attribute is automatically reset to empty or null. - Attempting to initiate a 2PI on a proxy with a request tag previously used by another 2PI on the proxy will result in a CORBA BAD INV ORDER exception with minor code the_poller readonly attribute object the poller;
+- After each invocation, the Current request tag attribute is automatically reset to empty or null. - Attempting to initiate a 2PI on a proxy with a request tag previously used by another 2PI on the proxy will result in a CORBA BAD INV ORDER exception with minor code NativeMessaging::DUPLICATED REQUEST TAG.

-'''

-NativeMessaging::DUPLICATED REQUEST TAG.

-'''